CillianM/MiD/docs/blog/blog.md

 ## 31st October 2017

-I've finished writing the proposal and have received back Geoff's thoughts on it.
+I've finished writing the [functional specification](https://gitlab.computing.dcu.ie/mcneilc2/2018-ca400-mcneilc2/blob/master/docs/functional-spec/Functional%20Specification.pdf) and have received back Geoff's thoughts on it.
 He didn't see any major issues and he thought it was very thorough.
 I'll run over it a few more times for semantic/grammar errors but I'm happy with the layout so far.

 ## 1st November 2017